-When I began creating the list of top courses in finance available in India I thought of keeping the big daddy i.e. the MBA in Finance out of the list.
+When I began creating the list of top finance courses available in India, I thought of keeping the big daddy i.e. the MBA in Finance out of the list.

 After all, we all know what an MBA in finance can do for us.

 But, I didn’t want to exclude it for the sake of it as I know the popularity of the course.

 Keeping this in mind I’m going ahead with a list of top best finance and banking courses available in India, which would help you to make good use of your passion.

 I have broadly divided the courses into the following sections:

 - Statutory Courses

 Probably the most obvious choice for anybody who wishes to make a career in financial services is to do an MBA in finance.